Owen-Liuyuxuan/visualDet3D/README.md

 We further incorperate an *Unofficial* re-implementation of **Monocular 3D Detection with Geometric Constraints Embedding and Semi-supervised Training** (KM3D) as a reference on how to integrate with other frameworks.
 (Notice that the codes are from the [originally official repo](https://github.com/Banconxuan/RTM3D), and we **DO NOT** guarantee a complete re-implementation).

+Update (2021.07.02): We provide an *Unofficial* re-implementation of **Objects are Different: Flexible Monocular 3D Object Detection** (MonoFlex) with few additional codes, based on the KM3D structure.
+Many of the core codes are from [original official repo](https://github.com/zhangyp15/MonoFlex).
+We did not implement the edge merge operation and the corner loss, but we manage to maintain most of the performance based on the proposed depth fusion methods(validation AP reaches 15%).

 ## Key Features

 - **SOTA Performance** State of the art result on visual 3D detection.